huningxin/tf-community/rfcs/20210926-webnn-delegate-for-tflite.md

 ### Overview

 We propose:
  1. A `WebnnDelegate` class that implements [`SimpleDelegateInterface`](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/lite/delegates/utils/simple_delegate.h).
-This class represents the capabilities of the WebNN delegate and maintains the WebNN context based on the options (e.g. device preference).
-It checks which operations are supported for a subgraph to be delegated and works as a factory class for creating a kernel (represented by `WebnnDelegateKernel`) which encapsulates the delegated graph.
+This class represents the capabilities of the WebNN delegate, checks which operations are supported for the graph to be delegated and works as a factory class for creating a kernel (represented by `WebnnDelegateKernel`) that encapsulates the delegated graph.
  1. A `WebnnDelegateKernel` class that implements [`SimpleDelegateKernelInterface`](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/lite/delegates/utils/simple_delegate.h).
 This class encapsulates the logic for building and invoking WebNN graph for the delegated graph.
  1. A `WebnnDelegateProvider` class that implements [`DelegateProvider`](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/lite/tools/delegates/delegate_provider.h).
-This class works with TFLite delegate registrar and creates WebNN delegate instance based on the command-line flags for TFLite tests and tooling reusing.
+This class works with TFLite delegate registrar and creates WebNN delegate instance based on the command-line flags for reusing TFLite tests and tooling.

 The class diagram of the design proposal is shown in Diagram 1.